 Grab an empty frame and try out different poses.
 Have the little ones stand in front of the frame, or squish the whole group behind the frame.

 Using props still gives holiday photos “that certain something."
-Raid the dress up bin for silly hats, boas and superhero masks, or find printables to make your own.
-And remember, when it comes to dressing up your photos, bigger and brighter is always better!
+Raid the dress-up bin for silly hats, boas and superhero masks, or find printables to make your own.
+Remember, when it comes to dressing up your photos, bigger and brighter is always better!